MODIFYING COMMANDS - OSNAPS WITH ASSIGNMENTS:

 Extra Practice: Have a look at this drawing of a simple reflected ceiling plan (RCF) and see how the offset, trim and extend commands might be used.
 If you know how to change units to Architectural, try drawing it.

-View the Flash Video View the video for Bonus 1.
+View the video for Bonus 1.

 (THE ABOVE FLASH IS WORK JUST YOU INSTALL FLASH PLAYER)